sravel/LeAFtool_R/globalAPP/app/helpfiles/rmEdge.md

 ***

-Remove lesion on border of the leafs
+Remove lesion on border of the leaf

 <img src="../www/exempleBorder.jpeg" alt="">